Rapptz/discord.py/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To make a request, you should use a non-blocking library.
-This library already uses and requires a 3rd party library for making requests, ``aiohttp``.
+This library already uses and requires a 3rd party library for making requests, :doc:`aiohttp <aio:index>`.

 Quick example: ::